kingdave4/My-Portfolio/content/Blog/ContainerizeSportBlog.md

 * Appreciate the value of logging and monitoring in production systems
 * Realize the power of API Gateway to add a layer of abstraction and security

-## 🤔 Challenges

-* **IAM Permissions:** IAM roles and policies took time to get right, especially when attaching them to ECS tasks.
-* **API Gateway Integration:** Took a bit of trial and error to properly wire up the API Gateway to ECS.
-* **ECR Compatibility:** Ensuring the image build architecture matched what Fargate needed (`--platform linux/amd64`) tripped me up for a bit.

 ## 🎯 Future Plans